conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 already publishes, or with those of the partners you work with.

-For some months now we have been working on [conan-io/ros-conan](https://github.com/conan-io/ros-conan), a set of recipes that build the current ROS distribution, [Kilted](https://docs.ros.org/en/kilted/Releases/Release-Kilted-Kaiju.html), from source and expose it as a regular Conan package for Linux, macOS and Windows.
+For some months now we have been working on [conan-io/ros-conan](https://github.com/conan-io/ros-conan), a set of recipes that build the [Kilted ROS distribution](https://docs.ros.org/en/kilted/Releases/Release-Kilted-Kaiju.html), from source and expose it as a regular Conan package for Linux, macOS and Windows.
 What we are after is that **adding ROS support to a C++ project already using Conan is one more `requires`**, and not a separate installation with its own workflow.
 A `conan install` puts the ROS installation in your cache, and from there you require and consume it like any other package.